 Send me your strongest work, the best example of where you are as a writer today, then, if you get a pass, go back and write some more.
 Evolve.
 Then try again.
 LATER.
 Take the time to learn from each submission process.
 You can’t possibly do that until you’ve gone through the entire submission process, though.

 You really shouldn’t be one of those writers who’s like a log ride: manuscript after manuscript after manuscript coming down your query chute.
 I only want to work with thoughtful writers who deliberately learn from each craft experience and then strategically plan their next move.
 No mad grasping.
 No flinging stuff against the wall just for the hell of it.
-That’s just my opinion, though.
+That’s just my opinion about query etiquette, though.
 Maybe other agents appreciate getting hit with query after query for all the stuff you have up your sleeves.
 Go serial query them, once they raise their hands and endorse this practice. 🙂